grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_book1.md

 ### General style stuff to address throughout:
 -------------------------------------------------
 :general:
+* [ ] You might have to reconsider "stacks blowing flame" --- diesel subs exhausted below the surface
+	* (see notes in research files)
 * [X] After full draft revisions are complete: scan through with spell check on; and make sure all listed spelling errors are intentional.
 * [ ] After test-reader full round of edits: do a full scan through a different spellchecker, like libreoffice
 * [ ] Possible book (though not series) title: